 The following are the best travel trailer brands, in no particular order.

-Well, I did list the ones I'd truly consider buying at the top, but I have very specific needs that you might not.
+Well, I did list the ones I'd genuinely consider buying at the top.
+That said, I have particular needs that you might not.

 Outdoors RV Manufacturing

-Outdoors RV builds a very high quality rig that suits my style of travel very well.
+Outdoors RV builds a very high quality rig that suits my style of travel.

 If I were to purchase another travel trailer, they are at the top of my list.